St Andrews Agreement: The agreement

 Key elements of the agreement included the full acceptance of the Police Service of Northern Ireland (PSNI) by Sinn Féin, restoration of the Northern Ireland Assembly and a commitment by the Democratic Unionist Party (DUP) to power-sharing with Irish republicans in the Northern Ireland Executive.
 The government's plan envisaged the devolution of policing and justice powers within two years from the restoration of the Northern Ireland Executive.
 The parties were given until 10 November 2006 to respond to the draft agreement.
 The first and deputy first minister would be appointed on 24 November 2006.
-There was a target date of 26 March 2007 for a new executive to be up and running, after a general election on 7 March 2007.
+There was a target date of 26 March 2007 for a new executive to be up and running, after an election on 7 March 2007.

 The Northern Ireland (St Andrews Agreement) Act 2006, which implemented the agreement, received Royal Assent on 22 November 2006.
+It was modified by the Northern Ireland (St Andrews Agreement) Act 2007.

 Reaction

-Northern Ireland Secretary Peter Hain called the agreement an "astonishing breakthrough" on BBC Radio Five Live.
+Northern Ireland Secretary Peter Hain called the agreement an "astonishing breakthrough" on BBC Radio 5 Live.
 Taoiseach Bertie Ahern said that if the deadlines set by the two governments were not met, "the plan falters and there will be a move to plan B with no more discussions".
 Democratic Unionist Party leader Ian Paisley said: "Unionists can have confidence that its interests are being advanced and democracy is finally winning the day."
 He also said: "Delivering on the pivotal issue of policing and the rule of law starts now."
 Sinn Féin leader Gerry Adams said that the plans needed to be consulted on, but restoring the political institutions was an "enormous prize".
 Ulster Unionist Party leader Reg Empey described the agreement as the "Belfast Agreement for slow learners".
 Social Democratic and Labour Party leader Mark Durkan said welcome progress had been made towards restoring the power sharing institutions.
 Alliance Party leader David Ford said the outcome was a mix "of challenges and opportunities".